• Skip to content

 INSTRUCTIONS

-• Remove dumpling wraps from the refrigerator.
-Let sit at room temperature to soften while you work on the next step.
+• Soften Wrappers: Remove dumpling wraps from refrigerator.
+Let stand at room temperature to soften while proceeding to next step.

-• Prepare a surface for wrapping dumplings and a small dish of water.
-Scoop about 1 tablespoon of beef mixture onto a wrapper.
-Dip your finger in the water and run it along the round edges of the wrapper to moisten.
-Fold in half and pinch along the edges to seal, using more water if needed.
-Repeat until beef mixture is used up, using a damp paper towel to cover the assembled dumplings so they don't dry out.
+• Wrap Dumplings: Set aside small dish of water.
+Scoop about 1 tablespoon of beef filling onto single wrapper (Note 3).
+Dip finger into water and run it along round edges of wrapper to moisten.
+Fold wrapper in half and pinch along edges to seal, using more water if needed.
+Repeat until beef filling is used up.
+Drape damp paper towel over assembled dumplings to avoid drying out.
+Freeze if making ahead of time (Note 4).

-• Combine dipping sauce ingredients in a dip bowl.
-Serve with dumplings.
+• Serve: Uncover and transfer cooked dumplings to serving plates.
+Combine sauce ingredients in dip bowl, and serve with dumplings.

 NUTRITION